jtnuttall/pure-noise/README.md

 ## Parallel noise generation

 For large-scale noise generation, this library integrates well with [massiv](https://hackage.haskell.org/package/massiv) for parallel computation.
-Parallel performance can reach 10-12× single-threaded performance by leveraging multiple cores—for example, 2D Perlin noise generation achieves ~1.7 billion values/sec on an i9-13900K.
+Parallel performance can reach 10-15× single-threaded performance by leveraging multiple cores—for example, 2D Perlin noise generation achieves ~1.73 billion values/sec on an i9-13900K.
 This is the recommended approach for generating large noise textures or datasets.

 ## Performance notes

 - This library benefits considerably from compilation with the LLVM backend (`-fllvm`).
 Benchmarks suggest a ~50-80% difference depending on the kind of noise.
-- In single-threaded scenarios with LLVM enabled, this library achieves 68-94% of C++ FastNoiseLite performance, with simpler noise algorithms (Perlin, OpenSimplex2, SuperSimplex) reaching 86-94% of C++ speed.
+- In single-threaded scenarios with LLVM enabled, this library achieves 84-95% of C++ FastNoiseLite performance, with simpler noise algorithms (Perlin, OpenSimplex2, SuperSimplex, Cellular) reaching 86-95% of C++ speed.

 ## Benchmarks